shahriaravi/MateApp/README.md

 ## Why Mate?

 In a world of bloated finance apps that harvest your data, Mate offers a refreshing alternative.
-It's built on three core principles: clarity, privacy, and control.
-We believe managing your money should be an insightful, streamlined, and personal process.
+It's built on three core principles: **clarity, privacy, and control.** We believe managing your money should be an insightful, streamlined, and personal process.

 **Mate is for you if you:**
 - Appreciate **minimalist, functional design** inspired by the Nothing™ aesthetic.
 - Value **true privacy**.
 Your data is offline-first and stays on your device.
-No accounts, no servers, no clouds.
+No accounts, no servers.
 - Need powerful tools like **multi-wallet tracking, budgeting, and loan management** presented in the simplest way possible.

 Mate is more than an expense tracker; it's a statement.
 It's your financial awareness tool, deconstructed to its essential form.